 Vegan vs Vegetarian Diet Comparison

-It seems people's reasoning for choosing a vegan or vegetarian diet is just as diverse as the types of plant-based eating styles out there, and understanding which diet is best for you can really depend on the person.
+It seems people's reasoning for choosing a vegan vs vegetarian diet is just as diverse as the types of plant-based eating styles out there, and understanding which diet is best for you can really depend on the person.

-Let’s pretend each diet uses calorie control, macro balance, and includes plenty of nutrient-dense plant foods, then how would they compare in terms of nutrition?
+Let’s pretend each diet uses calorie control, and macro balance, and includes plenty of nutrient-dense plant foods, then how would they compare in terms of nutrition?

 But when it comes to balancing your vegan macros, mainly protein intake, vegetarianism may have a clear advantage.
-Plants are not typically a protein dense food, but dairy and eggs are.
+Plants are not typically a protein-dense food, but dairy and eggs are.

-Of course there is a difference between loading up on cheesy vegetarian dishes and opting for more quality choices.
+Of course, there is a difference between loading up on cheesy vegetarian dishes and opting for more quality choices.

-However, high protein meat alternatives can help fill in the gaps in any vegan diet.
+However, high-protein meat alternatives can help fill in the gaps in any vegan diet.

-Both styles of eating get points for sustainability since opting for more plants in your meals is thought to be slightly easier on the environment by using less resources (mainly less land, feed, and water) for production (12,13).
+Both styles of eating get points for sustainability since opting for more plants in your meals is thought to be slightly easier on the environment by using fewer resources (mainly less land, feed, and water) for production (12,13).

 Of course, it always depends on the type of vegan and vegetarian foods you choose.
 A lot of energy goes into processed foods.

 Overall vegan diets have the edge when it comes to sustainability since dairy can require just as many resources as meat.
-Additionally because vegans avoid all animal products and by-products there are likely zero animals harmed in the making of their meals.
+Additionally, because vegans avoid all animal products and by-products there are likely zero animals harmed in the making of their meals.

 Vegan diets are the gold standard here since opting for more plant foods over meat and dairy might help reduce the use of natural resources in food production.

 Learning how to balance your food choices to match your health and fitness goals is where the real challenge lies, and ultimately the best diet for you is the one you enjoy eating most - as this is the diet you will stick to the longest!

 Need help planning and prepping a healthy vegan or vegetarian diet?
-Let us do the hard work for you with high protein, nutrient dense meals cooked and delivered right to your door.
+Let us do the hard work for you with high-protein, nutrient-dense meals cooked and delivered right to your door.